The Constitution – An Idea

 The Constitution is an idea.
-It is the aim, purpose, and vision for these great United States.
+It is the aim, purpose, and vision of these great United States.
 It is also a concise document.
-As originally written and ratified, the Constitution of the United States consists of 4618 words (including signatures) arranged into seven articles.
+As initially written and ratified, the Constitution of the United States consists of 4618 words (including signatures) arranged into seven articles.
 There have been 27 amendments to the original document, not all of them exactly favorites of the people.

 The Constitution of the United States is NOT some long-involved document such as the Patriot Act, the Tax Code, or even the Affordable Care Act.
 If you want to look at it realistically, by comparison, a short story is 2,500 to 5,000 words and approximately 10 to 20 pages long.

 The responsibility of every American to read and understand the Constitution and the Bill of Rights should be fundamental.
 Sure, it was covered in grade school, but do you remember it?
 Do you know it?

 This question is VITAL to contemplate because some in our great nation are tasked with protecting our Constitution.
 In fact, at the time of this entry, there are over 800,000 law enforcement personnel and over 1,450,000 military personnel who have all sworn an oath to uphold and defend the Constitution against all enemies, both foreign and domestic.
 Before I get to the point, let us explore this idea for a moment.

 Here is the first part of the Oath of enlistment: “I, _____, do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; . . .
 (Oaths of enlistment and oaths of office, 2011)